andreasnaoum/reflex-viz/Dataset/DatasetGuide.md

   - Failure type
   - Explanation level
   - Phase
-    - Failure events were divided into four phases:
-      1. Pre-failure phase: Period before the failure occurs
-      2. Failure phase: When the actual failure action takes place
-      3. Explanation phase: When the robot provides an explanation for the failure
-      4. Resolution phase: When the robot guides the participant to resolve the issue
   - Start and end frame of failure

 - **Facetorch** (`facetorch.csv`) - [Facetorch](https://github.com/tomas-gajarsky/facetorch)